wso2/cellery/docs/setup/existing-cluster.md

 ### 3. Kube Admin
 Tested on Ubuntu 18.04.
 Cellery supports both [persistent](#1.-persistent-volume) and [non-persistent](#2.-non-persistent-volume) runtime deployment on kubeadm based k8s.

+**Note:**
+Create a folder in **/var/tmp/cellery** and give full executable permission to create and modify the artifacts which are shared with the cellery runtime.

 ### 4. Minikube
 Cellery only supports [non-persistence mode](#2.-non-persistent-volume) deployment on Minikube.